osteele/hackingthelibrary.org/_assignments/lab-1.md

 This installs both Python 3 (which this year’s SoftDes students are using), and Python 2.

+## Clone the repository

+Clone <https://github.com/olinlibrary/htl-lab1> to your own account.

 ## Make it pretty

 Improve the visual appearance of the application.